tumblr/TMTumblrSDK/README.md

 tumblr://x-callback-url/tag?tag=gif
 tumblr://x-callback-url/blog?blogName=bryan
 tumblr://x-callback-url/blog?blogName=bryan&postID=43724939726

+tumblr://x-callback-url/text?title=Title&body=Body&tags=gif&tags=lol
+tumblr://x-callback-url/quote?quote=Quote&source=Source
+tumblr://x-callback-url/link?title=Bryan&url=bryan.io&description=Website
+tumblr://x-callback-url/chat?title=Title&body=Body&tags=gif&tags=lol
 ```

 If you don't want to use this SDK and would rather hit these URLs directly, please go
 right ahead.

+Tumblr for iOS can also open URLs with `tmhttp` or `tmhttps` schemes, and will create
+link posts out of them.
+This makes it really easy to blog the URL you have open in Safari.

 ### UIDocumentInteractionController

 Photos and videos can be passed to Tumblr for iOS using Apple's
 standard [UIDocumentInteractionController](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIDocumentInteractionController_class/Reference/Reference.html).

+To include a caption, set the `annotation` property on the document
+interaction controller to an `NSDictionary` containing a `TumblrCaption`
+key, mapped to your caption (an `NSString`).
+To include tags, add a
+`TumblrTags` key to the dictionary, mapped an an `NSArray` of `NSStrings`.

 ### UIActivityViewController